AdamKenning/CE201-TeamProject/about.md

 ## Post Installation

-If you have previously installed the app, then you can start the app more quickly.
+If you have previously installed the app, then you can start the app more easily using.
 If you have not, skip to the installatoin guide.

 1. Set your location